Jonathan India Player Props: Reds vs. Rockies

-On Monday, Jonathan India (.575 slugging percentage in past 10 games, including four home runs) and the Cincinnati Reds face the Colorado Rockies, whose starting pitcher will be Austin Gomber.
-First pitch is at 7:10 PM ET.
+Jonathan India -- with a slugging percentage of .575 in his past 10 games, including four home runs -- will be in action for the Cincinnati Reds against the Colorado Rockies, with Noah Davis on the mound, on June 20 at 7:10 PM ET.

-In his previous game, he notched a home run while going 1-for-4 against the Astros.
+In his previous game he had a one-hit showing (1-for-4) against the Rockies.

 Jonathan India Game Info & Props vs. the Rockies